-Mariano Sana, born in Buenos Aires, Argentina (I am exactly five years GM Alexey Shirov 's senior), living in the US since 1995.
-Since summer 2009, I am an associate professor of Sociology at Vanderbilt University: http://as.vanderbilt.edu/sociology/....
+Mariano Sana, Argentinian living in the US since 1995.
+Naturalized US citizen in 2015.
+I am an associate professor of Sociology at Vanderbilt University: https://as.vanderbilt.edu/sociology....
 Previously, I was at Louisiana State University (2003-2009).

 My avatar comes from a cartoon of mine drawn by a friend.
-My username, besides the pasta, is my cat's name, inspired by this cartoon: http://www.condenaststore.com/-sp/F....
+My username, besides the pasta, is my late cat's name (he died in March 2021, age 19), inspired by this cartoon: http://www.condenaststore.com/-sp/F....

-I won the Louisiana State Championship in 2007.
-My playing wasn't that great, but I was mentally well prepared, slept well, and had a touch of luck.
-I played the Swiss gambit...
-Lost the first game and then won six in a row.
+I won the Louisiana State Championship in 2007, featuring the Swiss gambit.
+I lost the first game and then won six in a row.
 This was my last round win, where I got lucky after playing the opening pretty terribly: J Rousselle vs M Sana, 2007.

-More recently, I won the under 2200 section of the US Open in 2014.
+I also won the under 2200 section of the US Open in 2014.
 Again, Swiss gambit.
-Lost the first one, then won five in a row.
-Then I lost game 7, but won games 8 and 9.
+Lost the first one, then won five in a row, lost game 7, and won games 8 and 9.
 My last round win was featured as a Tuesday puzzle: K Gulamali vs M Sana, 2014.
-(I think this is my best game since I started to play again in 2003.)

 I'd say that I am essentially a good but inconsistent player.
-For years I've been hovering around 2200.
-On a good day, well rested and inspired, I can collect an FM or IM scalp (T Bartell vs M Sana, 2009, R Burnett vs M Sana, 2012, M Sana vs C Blocker, 2014, M Sana vs R Burnett, 2015).
+My playing style is a mix of strategic and tactical.
+I'm usually very willing to sac a pawn or allow positional weaknesses in exchange for active piece play.
+For years I hovered around 2200, down to mid 2100s a few years ago.
+On a good day, well rested and inspired, I may beat an FM or IM (T Bartell vs M Sana, 2009, R Burnett vs M Sana, 2012, M Sana vs C Blocker, 2014, M Sana vs R Burnett, 2015).
 But on a bad day, I can play horribly and lose against whoever is sitting in front of me, losing tons of rating points at once.